Home/Golf

 The 46-year-old was left infuriated with how the media had changed the meaning of his statement.
 He tweeted, “Clickbait at its finest here.
 The article is about what it would mean to me to be the Ryder Cup captain in Ireland in 2027.
 Misquoted regards “ekeing out a living”.
 Supposed to read “ekeing out the last few years of my playing career”.
 I’ve been incredibly fortunate and if it was all done tomorrow all I would have is gratitude.
 That’s all.”

-While he only jumped ship to LIV Golf so that he could still compete with the top players and enjoy golf, the golf community took it as his fight for survival.
-Many of the fans assumed that he had to switch because he couldn’t earn a living playing against Scottie Scheffler & Co. in the PGA Tour.
+While he claims to have jumped ship to LIV Golf to still compete with the top players and enjoy the sport, the golf community took it as his fight for survival.
+Many fans assumed that he had to switch because he couldn’t earn a living playing against Scottie Scheffler & Co. in the PGA Tour.
 That not only reflects badly on McDowell but also presents LIV Golf in a bad light.
 However, as the 2010 U.S. Open champion explained, that is not the case at all, and he’s actually enjoying his time in the Saudi league.

 ADVERTISEMENT